A same-day development changes the game's future

 This matters even more on PC than it does on more closed platforms.
 Steam users tend to assume continued optimization, iterative patching, and some level of long-tail maintenance after a troubled launch.
 Once that expectation weakens, the market signal changes quickly.

 Wuchang does not need an official shutdown notice to enter that risk category.
 The reports alone are enough to alter how players interpret every silence, every delayed update, and every missing roadmap signal from here.
+That is why this story belongs as much to the Steam Review Recovery cluster as it does to launch trust analysis.

 Every patch now becomes a signal